awsdocs/amazon-s3-developer-guide/doc_source/setting-repl-config-perm-overview.md

   The access policy grants permissions for the following actions:
   +  `s3:GetReplicationConfiguration` and `s3:ListBucket`—Permissions for these actions on the *source* bucket allow Amazon S3 to retrieve the replication configuration and list bucket content \(the current permissions model requires the `s3:ListBucket` permission for accessing delete markers\)\.
   + `s3:GetObjectVersion` and `s3:GetObjectVersionAcl`— Permissions for these actions granted on all objects allow Amazon S3 to get a specific object version and access control list \(ACL\) associated with objects\.
-  + `s3:ReplicateObject` and `s3:ReplicateDelete`—Permissions for these actions on objects in the *destination* bucket allow Amazon S3 to replicate objects or delete markers to the destination bucket\.
+  + `s3:ReplicateObject` and `s3:ReplicateDelete`—Permissions for these actions on objects in all *destination* buckets allow Amazon S3 to replicate objects or delete markers to the destination buckets\.
 For information about delete markers, see [How delete operations affect replication](replication-what-is-isnot-replicated.md#replication-delete-op)\.
 **Note**
-Permissions for the `s3:ReplicateObject` action on the *destination* bucket also allow replication of object tags, so you don't need to explicitly grant permission for the `s3:ReplicateTags` action\.
+Permissions for the `s3:ReplicateObject` action on the *destination* buckets also allow replication of object tags, so you don't need to explicitly grant permission for the `s3:ReplicateTags` action\.
   + `s3:GetObjectVersionTagging`—Permissions for this action on objects in the *source* bucket allow Amazon S3 to read object tags for replication \(see [Object tagging](object-tagging.md)\)\.
 If Amazon S3 doesn't have these permissions, it replicates the objects, but not the object tags\.

   For a list of Amazon S3 actions, see [Amazon S3 Actions](using-with-s3-actions.md)\.